 Alzheimer’s disease is the most common type of dementia which estimates about 26 million people worldwide.
 It is a serious brain disorder which impacts daily work life of the person.
 Till date there is no accurate test to show whether the person has dementia and other related diseases.
 Due to the lack of finding out the cause for the disease, even physicians are not able to detect the accurate disease.
 Symptoms of the Alzheimer’s disease grow slowly and spread widely over time and thus cause the brain impairment.
 There is no availability of single test for detecting dementia; instead there are several medical evaluations such as mental status testing, neurological testing, blood test and medical imaging.

-It involves the study of neurons and their organic compound interactions, with the goal of developing medicine that have useful effects on neurological operations which are closely connected with the interactions of neurotransmitters, neuropeptides, neurohormones etc. Through these interactions researchers are developing medicine to treat various neurologic disorders like Alzheimer’s, psychological disorders, addictions and lots of others.
+Neuropharmacology is the branch of neurology which deals with the study of drug effect on the cellular mechanism of nervous system and its influence on the human behavior.
+It focus on the study of neurons and their organic compound interactions, with the goal of developing medicine that have useful effects on neurological operations which are closely connected with the interactions of neurotransmitters, neuropeptides, neurohormones etc. Through these interactions researchers are developing medicine to treat various neurologic disorders like Alzheimer’s, psychological disorders, addictions and lots of others.

 CST is a compact treatment for the people with mild to moderate dementia.
 Based on extensive research evidences, management of dementia recommends the use of group cognitive stimulation for people with mild and moderate dementia irrespective of drug treatments.
 The treatment can be administered by anyone such as care workers, psychologists, occupational therapists, nurses etc. Places like residencies, hospitals and day centers are appropriate for undergoing the therapy.